Jeraldy/JeddyJs/README.md

 #### PART II: The redux way
  - You can find a finished version of the sample code for this part [HERE](here.com) and the demo  [HERE](here.com)
- - Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore  this is the recommended way go with.
-[Redux](https://redux.js.org/) provides an easy way to manage state and therefore keeping our widgets neat.
+ - Since the framework *for now* supports only a single instance of a StatefulWidget (The Main), therefore keeping all your state in the top-level component.
+This can sometimes get messy if you have a reasonable amounts of data changing over time.
+[Redux](https://redux.js.org/) provides an easy way to manage state by providing a single source of truth for your state.

 #### Step 1: Adding files and folders
   - Lets create some folders and files that will help us keep our app neat.